 - A. Street Setbacks.
 Projects shall comply with the street setback ranges set in Map 6.1-4.
 Ranges establish a minimum and maximum for the specified percentage of frontage; see Figure 6.1-1.
-While the remaining frontage may exceed the maximum, setbacks less than the minimum are prohibited. - Street setbacks are measured from the sidewalk line; see Figure 5.1-2. - 2.
+While the remaining frontage may exceed the maximum, setbacks less than the minimum are prohibited. - 1.
+Street setbacks are measured from the sidewalk line; see Figure 5.1-2. - 2.
 Exceptions allowed per PMC 17.40.160 (Table 4-1). - Arcades and recessed ground floors up to 15 feet in depth are allowed when a second story meets the specified setback. - 4.
 Other features allowed within the street setback include: - a.
-Landscaping/planters; - b.
+Landscaping and planters; - b.
 Hardscape (e.g. stoops, patios); - c.
-Shade structures, trellises, and similar; - d.
-Seating/furniture; and - e.
+Shade structures per Section 6.2.4; - d.
+Arcades and galleries per Section 6.2.5; - e.
+Walls and fences per Section 6.2.6; - f.
+Seating and furniture; and - g.
 Other open space amenities per review authority approval.